macs3-project/MACS/docs/bdgpeakcall.md

 The cutoff analysis function is provided by `--cutoff-analysis` option in `callpeak`, `bdgpeakcall`, and `hmmratac`.
 However, the function is `bdgpeakcall` is more flexible and can be applied on any scoring scheme.
-We will sperate this function into a dedicated subcommand in the future.
+We will separate this function into a dedicated subcommand in the future.

 Please note that if this `--cutoff-anlaysis` option is on, the `bdgpeakcall` won't write any results of the peaks into narrowPeak